josephhughes/Tutorials/ONT_reference_assembly.md

 minimap2 -ax map-ont reference.fa runA.fastq | samtools view -bS -F 4 | samtools sort -o runAtoRef.bam
 ```

-You name the output BAM file to something more memorable for your project.
+You should name the output BAM file to something more memorable for your project.
 By using the
-command `-F 4` we are only keeping in the BAm file reads that map to the reference.
+command `-F 4` we are only keeping in the BAM file reads that map to the reference.

 We can use `NanoStat` again to find out the stats of the reads that have mapped: